EthanPierce723/ethanpierce.github.io/_posts/2023-06-08-Summer-Games-Highlights.markdown

 *Annapurna Showcase Announcement* - Very exciting to see the excellent gaming division of Annapurna getting its own showcase, also not a video game.

-[*Twisted Metal*](https://youtu.be/-Mn4RBWv03A) - Looks like at least a visually pretty fun adaptation, a little too quippy but definitely interesting.
-Amazingly, *not a video game.*

 # Final Fantasy 7 Rebirth
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HkD8BCCYsS0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <br>